1and1/ioc-unit/README.md

 ## Dependency management (BOM-first)

-ioc-unit is meant to be used inside a project that is already built against a WildFly version, and it deliberately does **not** pin the versions of the Jakarta EE APIs, Hibernate, RESTEasy, etc. that it compiles against - it only declares them with `<scope>provided</scope>`.
-That means your application's own WildFly BOM imports are what actually decide which Jakarta/Hibernate/RESTEasy versions end up on the test classpath, so there is no duplicate/conflicting version of these libraries shipped transitively by ioc-unit itself.
+ioc-unit is meant to be used inside a project that is already built against a WildFly version.
+Most Jakarta EE APIs, Hibernate, and container-internal artifacts it compiles against are declared with `<scope>provided</scope>` and are **not** pinned by ioc-unit — your application's own WildFly BOM imports are what actually decide which versions end up on the test classpath, so there is no duplicate/conflicting version of these libraries shipped transitively by ioc-unit itself.

+A smaller set of dependencies, however, are things a real WildFly container would normally supply but that a *standalone* Weld SE test JVM (as bootstrapped by `weld4-starter`) has nothing else to supply.
+For exactly these, the owning module declares them at `compile` scope instead, so they flow to you automatically without any extra declaration on your side:

+* `weld4-starter`: `weld-spi`, `weld-api`.
+* `ioc-unit-validate`: `hibernate-validator`, `hibernate-validator-cdi`, `jakarta.el:jakarta.el-api`, `org.glassfish:jakarta.el`.
+* `ioc-unit-resteasy`: `resteasy-core`, `resteasy-client`, `resteasy-jackson2-provider`, `resteasy-validator-provider`, `rest-assured`, `reactive-streams`, `json-patch`.

+See each module's own README for the full picture of what it needs, and what (if anything) is still your own project's responsibility to add (e.g. your JPA provider for `ioc-unit-ejb`, or your mocking library of choice for `ioc-unit-mockseasy`).

 Import both BOMs in your project's `dependencyManagement` (order matters: your WildFly BOMs first, then the ioc-unit BOM):